KahWee - Web Development, AI Tools & Tech Trends

 Prerequisites

 You need Homebrew.
-If you don't have it, install from brew.sh:
+Install from brew.sh:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"